 Among other things, Isshin Shorinji Ryu karate teaches:

 - Self-defense – Students learn the physical and strategic martial arts skills they need to survive dangerous situations.

 - Sports and fitness – In our karate classes, students develop the strength, endurance, and flexibility they need to make their self-defense skills more effective and improve their overall health.
 In addition, while we don’t require that our students compete, we do prepare them for success in regional martial arts tournaments, where they consistently prove their excellence.

-- Personal growth – The ethical bedrock on which we base karate, the physical trials you overcome, the mental strategies you learn in training, and the discipline you develop apply not only to self-defense and tournament competition but to classroom, workplace, and other life challenges.
+- Personal growth – The ethical bedrock on which we base karate, the physical trials we overcome, the mental strategies we learn in training, and the discipline we develop apply not only to self-defense and tournament competition but to the classroom, workplace, and other life challenges.
 In short, karate is an infinitely transferrable martial art, and the work ethic and insights you gain from karate can make you a better, more successful person.

 In addition to the traditional karate forms of Isshin Shorinji Ryu, Carbondale Park District karate students learn a mix of other martial arts, including competitive, freestyle light-contact sparring.

-Eight-class beginner sessions run Mondays at 5:30 p.m. at the LIFE Community Center.
+Eight-class beginner sessions run Mondays at 5:30 p.m. at Lakeland, 925 S. Giant City Rd.
 They’re open to students 10 and older, and we welcome adult students.
 Sessions cost $40 for residents and $50 for non-residents.
 Students need no experience with martial arts or karate to start training.

 After graduating from our beginner session, students may join the advanced class, which takes place Tuesdays and Thursdays at 5:30 p.m.